hoodiehq-archive/documentation/techdocs/client/hoodie.store.md

 `hoodie.store.find(id)`

 Searches the store for a stored object with a particular `id`.
-Returns a promise so success and failure can be handeled.
-A failure occures for example when no object
+Returns a promise so success and failure can be handled.
+A failure occurs for example when no object

 <pre>
 	hoodie.store('todo')
     	.find('hrmvby9')
-    	.done(function(todo) { /* sucess handling */ });
+    	.done(function(todo) { /* success handling */ });
     	.fail(function(todo) { /* error handling */ });
 </pre>